 Laying your Meadowmat

-Simply unroll the first piece of Meadowmat and shuffle it into position.
-Press it down with your hands or the back of your rake to make sure all of the roots are in contact with the soil.
+Initially, simply unroll the first piece of Meadowmat and shuffle it into position.
+Then press it down with your hands or the back of your rake to make sure all of the roots are in contact with the soil.

 Lay the next piece beside it and be sure to butt the edges up close together.
 You don’t want any gaps between the pieces – but they shouldn’t overlap either.

 Then, use a sharp knife or an edging iron to trim the Meadowmat into the size and shape you’d like.